 It is important to be aware that countries will vary in terms of capacity and methods for surveillance, testing, and reporting of COVID-19 cases and deaths.
 This can affect the numbers of cases and fatalities being published, and therefore may not be a real-time reflection of ongoing COVID-19 transmission and risk.

-Travellers can reduce their chances of being infected or spreading COVID-19 by taking some simple precautions listed in Public Health England publication: How to stop the spread of coronavirus.
+Travellers can reduce their chances of being infected or spreading COVID-19 by taking some simple precautions to stay safe and help prevent the spread of coronavirus.

-If symptoms develop such as a new continuous cough, fever, or loss of, or change to, sense of smell or taste, travellers should stay in their accommodation and arrange to have a test following local guidelines (see stay at home guidelines from Public Health England as an example).
+If symptoms develop such as a new continuous cough, fever, or loss of, or change to, sense of smell or taste, travellers should stay in their accommodation and arrange to have a test following local guidelines (see stay at home guidelines from UKHSA as an example).
 Travellers should seek medical attention by telephone if concerned and follow the directions of the local health authority.
-The FCDO website may have some useful contact details for testing and local helplines overseas.
+The FCDO website may have some contact details for testing and local helplines overseas.

 First Published : 18 Jun 2020